jae0/adapt/inst/doc/Quebec/README.md

 # Current COVID-19 status for Quebec:

+*NOTE* It seems Quebec, in early July 2020, changed their definitions of "Infected" and "Recovered" in some manner, causing a major discontinuity in the timeseries that renders parameter estimates difficult.
+To adjust for this, a new set of parameters should be estimated for the two periods, pre- and post-discontinuity.
+I do not have time to do this, but it is really simple to do (adding another set of parameters for the vital rates).
+If you need to do this, let me know.

 Here we show a few elements of COVID-19 status by province based on data compiled from publicly available information.

 The figures are generated from https://github.com/jae0/adapt/blob/master/inst/scripts/example_parameter_estimation_SIR_provinces_of_Canada.R.
 More information about the models and data can be found on the ![main page](https://github.com/jae0/adapt/blob/master/README.md)